0xPoe/talks/slides.md

 ```

 <!--
-Here’s a GitHub Actions workflow that checks out the code, updates dependencies, builds the project, and runs tests.
+Here’s an example of a GitHub Actions workflow.

+This job checks out the code, updates dependencies, builds the project, and then runs the test suite.

+One important detail is that you can set continue-on-error to true.
+With this setting, even if something breaks, the job won’t fail the entire workflow.

-You can also set `continue-on-error: true` so this job won’t fail the whole workflow if something breaks.
-That lets you monitor dependency updates without disrupting the main CI pipeline or blocking merges.
+This allows you to continuously monitor dependency updates without disturbing your main CI pipeline or blocking merges.

+The same idea applies to most other CI systems as well—you can usually configure a non-blocking job to track dependency updates in a similar way.
 -->

 ---